-It seems fitting that at the time of Chi Cheng’s passing several months ago, Chino would want to pursue some new horizons.
-He has come on record to say that he was greatly influenced by artists such as Depeche Mode, My Bloody Valentine, The Smiths, and the Cure during his teenage years and he exhibits those influences here with his own unique brand of shoegaze melodies.
+It seems fitting that at the time of Chi Cheng’s departure several months ago, Chino Moreno would want to pursue some new horizons.
+He has come on record to say that he was greatly influenced by artists such as Depeche Mode, The Smiths, My Bloody Valentine, and the Cure during his teenage years and he exhibits those influences here with his own unique brand of shoegaze melodies.
 The wall of sound and atmosphere that Isis have been known to conjure would seem, in theory, to be a perfect fit for Moreno’s melancholic croons.
 Fans of Isis’ final 2009 release, Wavering Radiant, may look no further for an expansion of the melodic territory they experimented with before their departure.
 Thus, fans of Isis and Deftones alike know more or less what to expect from Palms’ debut.

-Still, there are moments of true beauty to be had here however and it makes for a worthwhile journey through Palms’ 47 minute runtime.
+If you can sit through some of the duller sections, there are moments of true beauty to be had here and it makes for a worthwhile journey through Palms’ 47 minute runtime.
 “Future Warrior” opens on a high note, climaxing into a chorus that feels powerful but lacks the intensity of either band’s respective works.
-That restraint seems unhinged only once on the album: during Shortwave Radio’s final minute, in which Moreno shouts “I’m staring into Heaven, while staring into Hell.”
+That restraint seems to come unhinged only once on the album: during Shortwave Radio’s final minute, in which Moreno shouts “I’m staring into Heaven, while staring into Hell.”